-You pay Page Non-network pharmacy: Member pays lesser of \$10 or pharmacy's usual and customary cost for generic drugs/ 25% preferred drugs for up to a maximum of \$150 for up to a 30-day supply/ 40% non-preferred drugs for up to a maximum of \$200 for up to a 30-day supply/ \$10 plus the difference in cost between the brand name and the generic for up to a 30-day supply for the initial fill and first refill.
-For subsequent refills you pay the greater of 50% or the amount described above.
+High Option Benefits You pay Page Prescription drugs: Retail pharmacy Non-network pharmacy: Member pays lesser of \$10 or pharmacy's usual and customary cost for generic drugs/ 25% preferred drugs for up to a maximum of \$150 for up to a 30-day supply/ 40% non-preferred drugs for up to a maximum of \$200 for up to a 30-day supply/ \$10 plus the difference in cost between the brand name and the generic for up to a 30-day supply for the first and second fill.
+For third and subsequent fills, you pay the greater of 50% or the amount described above.
 You pay any difference between our allowance and the cost of the drug.
-Copayments and coinsurance go toward a \$5,000 annual in-network out-of-pocket except for the difference in cost Member pays lesser of \$20 or the cost of the drug for generic drugs/ 25% preferred drugs for up to a maximum of \$350 for up to a 90-day supply/ 40% non-preferred drugs for up to a maximum of \$500 for up to a 90-day supply/ \$20 plus the difference in cost between the brand name and the generic for up to a 90-day supply.
-95 Copayments and coinsurance go toward a \$5,000 annual in-network out-of-pocket except for the difference in cost between the brand name and the generic.
-Charges in excess of the scheduled amounts for diagnostic and preventive service, restorations, and extractions Flexible benefits options, Services for deaf and hearing impaired, Medicare Premium Reimbursement for High Option members enrolled in both Medicare Parts A and B, High risk pregnancies, 24-hour Nurse Advice Line, Telehealth, Obesity screening and management, Health Rewards/Health Risk Assessment, Personal Health Record, Value Added Programs and Services, and Family Planning Care Program.
-106 Nothing after \$5,000 Self Only (\$10,000 Self Plus One or Self and Family) per year for in-network providers Nothing after \$7,000 Self Only (\$14,000 Self Plus One or Self and Family) per year for out-of-network providers Some costs do not count toward this protection Non-network pharmacy: Member pays lesser of \$10 or pharmacy's usual and customary cost for generic drugs/ 25% preferred drugs for up to a maximum of \$150 for up to a 30-day supply/ 40% non-preferred drugs for up to a maximum of \$200 for up to a 30-day supply/ \$10 plus the difference in cost between the brand name and the generic for up to a 30-day supply for the initial fill and first refill.
-For subsequent refills you pay the greater of 50% or the amount described above.
-You pay any difference between our allowance and the cost of the drug.
-Copayments and coinsurance go toward a \$5,000 annual in-network out-of-pocket except for the difference in cost between the brand name and the generic.
-Member pays lesser of \$20 or the cost of the drug for generic drugs/ 25% preferred drugs for up to a maximum of \$350 for up to a 90-day supply/ 40% non-preferred drugs for up to a maximum of \$300 for up to a 90-day supply/ \$20 plus the difference in cost between the brand name and the generic for up to a 90-day supply.
-Copayments and coinsurance go toward a \$5,000 annual in-network out-of-pocket except for the difference in cost between the brand name and the generic.
-Charges in excess of the scheduled amounts for diagnostic and preventive service, restorations, and extractions Flexible benefits options, Services for deaf and hearing impaired, Medicare Premium Reimbursement for High Option members enrolled in both Medicare Parts A and B, High risk pregnancies, 24-hour Nurse Advice Line, Telehealth, Obesity screening and management, Health Rewards/Health Risk Assessment, Personal Health Record, Value Added Programs and Services, and Family Planning Care Program.
-Nothing after \$5,000 Self Only (\$10,000 Self Plus One or Self and Family) per year for in-network providers Nothing after \$7,000 Self Only (\$14,000 Self Plus One or
+Copayments and coinsurance go toward a \$6,000 annual in-network out-of-pocket except for the difference in cost between the brand name and the generic.
+97 Prescription drugs: Mail order Member pays lesser of \$20 or the cost of the drug for generic drugs/ 25% preferred drugs for up to a maximum of \$350 for up to a 90-day supply/ 40% non-preferred drugs for up to a maximum of \$500 for up to a 90-day supply/ \$20 plus the difference in cost between the brand name and the generic for up to a 90-day supply.
+Copayments and coinsurance go toward a \$6,000 annual in-network out-of-pocket except for the difference in cost 98 Dental care: between the brand name and the generic.
+Charges in excess of the scheduled amounts for diagnostic 107 Wellness and other special features: and preventive service, restorations, and extractions Flexible benefits options, Services for deaf and hearing impaired, Medicare Premium Reimbursement for High Option members enrolled in both Medicare Parts A and B, High risk pregnancies, 24-hour Nurse Advice Line, Telehealth, Obesity screening and management, Health Rewards/Health Assessment, Personal Health Record, Value Added Programs and Services, and Family Planning Care Program.
+Protection against catastrophic costs (your catastrophic protection out-of-pocket maximum): Nothing after \$6,000 Self Only (\$12,000 Self Plus One or Self and Family) per year for in-network providers Nothing after \$9,000 Self Only (\$18,000 Self Plus One or Self and Family) per year for out-of-network providers Some costs do not count toward this protection

-Summary of Benefits for the Standard Option of the Government Employees Health Association, Inc. 2024
+Summary of Benefits for the Standard Option of the Government Employees Health Association, Inc. 2025